 Have you ever taken a prescription muscle relaxer or thought about taking one?
 The name alone probably makes you think that muscle relaxers are helpful and harmless, but think twice — synthetic muscle relaxers (unlike a homemade muscle rub) are actually both highly addictive and dangerous when they’re not used as prescribed or intended.

-The problem with typical prescription or over-the-counter muscle relaxers is that they do not heal the problem.
+The problem with typical prescription or over-the-counter muscle relaxers, such as NSAIDs, is that they do not heal the problem.
 They just shut off communication between your nervous system and brain so you don’t feel pain.
 However, the shut-off isn’t localized just to the painful and spastic muscles.
 Rather, the entire body is affected in ways that are not intended or desirable.

 You might take a muscle relaxer for a pain in your back, but your arms, leg and neck will be affected just as much as your back.
 You might fall asleep quickly and easily after taking a muscle relaxer, but how do you feel when you wake up?